EDUCBA Logo

 • It has a master-slave architecture for storage and data processing.
 The master node for data storage in Hadoop is the name node.
 There is also a master node that monitors and parallels data processing by using Hadoop Map Reduce.

 • The slaves are other machines in the Hadoop cluster that help store data and perform complex computations.
-Each slave node has been assigned with a task tracker, and a data node has a job tracker, which helps run the processes and synchronize them effectively.
-This type of system can be set up either on the cloud or on-premise.
+Each slave node has been assigned a task tracker, and a data node has a job tracker, which helps run the processes and synchronize them effectively.
+This type of system can be set up on the cloud or on-premise.

 Data Replication

 • The name node makes all decisions regarding these replicas.
-The name node keeps sending heartbeats and block report at regular intervals for all data nodes in the cluster.
+The name node keeps sending heartbeats and block reports at regular intervals for all data nodes in the cluster.
 The receipt of the heartbeat implies that the data node is working properly.
 Block report specifies the list of all blocks present on the data node.

 Placement of Replicas